 Outside the criminal field, Graham has dealt with matters before the Mental Health review Tribunal, in the County Court and in the Administrative Court.
 He is also an Accredited Mediator, approved by the Bar Council, the Law Society and the Civil Mediation Council to act in Alternative Dispute Resolution in all but legally aided family cases - covering all civil, commercial, workplace and regulatory disputes.

 Graham is approved by the Bar Council to accept instructions directly from members of the public, in appropriate cases.

-Administrative Court – right of Scottish prisoner transferred to custody in England to be released on Home Detention Curfew under English scheme.
+- R (Thompson) v Secretary of State for Justice - Administrative Court - right of Scottish prisoner transferred to custody in England to be released on Home Detention Curfew under English scheme.

-Rape of a child under 13: mother accused of rape of daughter on a joint enterprise basis with husband.
+- R v Martin & Others - Rape of a child under 13: mother accused of rape of daughter on a joint enterprise basis with husband.